conan-io/docs/examples/tools/system/package_manager.rst

     └── consumer
         ├── CMakeLists.txt
         ├── conanfile.py
-        └── ncurses_version.cpp
+        └── ncurses_version.c

 The **conanfile.py** file is the recipe that packages the ncurses library.
-Finally, the **consumer** directory contains a simple C++ application that uses the ncurses library, we will visit it later.
+Finally, the **consumer** directory contains a simple C application that uses the ncurses library, we will visit it later.

 When packaging a pre-built system library, we do not need to build the project from source, only install the system library and package its information.